moeharuna/pvp2048/README.md

 chat with opponent(maybe dms?)
 Maybe add some divisions on top of elo in ranked to create goal for players to reach.

 ## Some questions
 Not sure why i made this section but i did.
 - Does player who does first turn have advantage?
 - Should game spwan tiles completly random or have some sort of pattern?(its could be useful to discourage some behaivor or to make game more skill-based or to implemet comeback mechanic)

+## Technical stuff
+- We early find a way to manage dependencies early.
+Dependency management is always big pain in the ass in C++.
+- CorocachDB for Db.
+- Docker
+- Should we use wasm for frontened or just plain js/ts?